tristanbes/qiubaiying.github.io/_posts/2024-11-28-how-i-used-ai-to-hack-my-crossfit-waiting-list.md

 The process was fascinating:

 1. I started small, asking AI to create an interface displaying available classes, participant counts, and waitlist numbers
-2. I extracted network calls from the official app and fed them to Claude
+2. I extracted network calls (.HAR) from the official web app and fed them to Claude
 3. Within an hour, I had my first "wow" moment - what would have taken me 4 hours in my familiar tech stack, I accomplished in unfamiliar territory (Astro & React)

 ## The Reality Check: AI Isn't Magic, It's a Partnership